CiscoDevNet/terraform-provider-intersight/website/docs/d/softwarerepository_download_spec.html.markdown

 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `account_moid`:(string) The Account ID for this managed object.
 * `auth_token`:(string) The OAuth2 token that will be used during image download by the endpoint to authenticate with file server.
+* `cdn_disabled`:(bool) A boolean flag which indicates that the generated pre-signed url is not a CDN URL.
+An URL to Intersight storage source will be returned with the old domain name.
+This flag should be used when the  pre-signed CDN URL is not accessible from endpoint/appliance.
 * `certificate`:(string) The certificate of file server that will be used by the endpoint to validate the server before starting the file download.
 * `create_time`:(string) The time when this managed object was created.
 * `domain_group_moid`:(string) The DomainGroup ID for this managed object.